jonseymour/florida/README.md

 This question can be answered with: `florida --girls --florida`

-C) What is the chance the Florida's family has exactly two girls?
+C) What is the chance that Florida's family has exactly two girls?

 This question can be answered with: `florida --girls --florida --unique-families`